SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/README.md

 Let's have a closer look into the options:

 ### Pulling data via Connection
 This is the classic and standard way to ingest data in SAP Data Warehouse Cloud.
 For that you setup a connection to the source system and then just pull the data in.
 SAP Data Warehouse Cloud comes here with various connectors and adaptors to SAP and Non-SAP sources.
 There is also an option to install your own connector in order to access a specific source.
-Once the connection is set, you can choose between data federation (remote data access) or data replication.
+Once the connection is set, you can **read the data** from the source system in two different modes:
+- data federation (remote data access): keep the data in the sources and access them remotely.
+This approach will lower the cost of operations, since you will not consume any additional disc space.
+However, please be aware of potential performance penalties and security.
+- data replication: copy and transfer the data physically into SAP Data Warehouse Cloud.
+This approach will utilize the underlying disc space in SAP data warehouse cloud.

 ### Pushing data to Open SQL Schema